pytorch/tutorials/intermediate_source/tiatoolbox_tutorial.rst

 .. tip::
-   To get the most of this tutorial, we suggest using this `Colab Version <link>`_.
+   To get the most of this tutorial, we suggest using this `Colab Version <https://colab.research.google.com/drive/1qkTBbMrECLjVAWwg9SJHKFgmSUyv3djE?usp=sharing>`_.
 This will allow you to experiment with the information presented below.

 Introduction